attentionmech/llm-block-vis/README.md

 4. **Assign Unique Colors**
    Use a colormap to distinguish layer types.

-   Example: Attention layers in blue, feed-forward layers in red, embedding layers in green.
+   Example: Attention layers in blue, feed-forward layers in red, embedding layers in green (not hardcoding it right now)

 ## Application